Hadeso Washed

 • Relationship Length

 The majority of the families that contribute to this lot farm organically on tiny plots of land, averaging between two to five hectares in size.
-Coffee is their main cash crop and grows alongside food crops of corn, grain and bananas, under the shade of native Birbira, Wanza, and Acacia trees.
-The average elevation of the farms in this region is very high – around 1,900–2,050m above sea level – and this, combined region’s cool temperatures, is ideal for the slow ripening of coffee cherries, leading to denser beans and a sweeter, more complex cup profile.
+Coffee is their main cash crop and grows alongside food crops of corn, fake banana and grain, under the shade of native Birbira, Wanza, and Acacia trees.
+Their farms typically sit at elevations between 1,900–2,050m above sea level, which combined with the region’s cool temperatures, is ideal for the slow ripening of coffee cherries, leading to denser beans and a sweeter, more complex cup profile.

 ABOUT THE GUJI ZONE

+Ethiopia is incredibly diverse and multi-cultured, as it is made up of 80 different nations where some 90 distinct languages and dialects are spoken.
+The Guji Zone is located in the southern portion of the political region of Oromia, which is the traditional land of the Oromo people.
+Along with cattle-raising, the Oromo have a long, proud history of agriculture, including coffee production, and a deep commitment to caring for their environment.
 Guji is bordered on the south and west by Borena, on the north by Gedeo and Sidama, and on the east by Bale and the Somali Region.
-Coffees that are classified as ‘Gujis’, originate from the ‘woreda’ (administrative regions) of Adoola Redi, Uraga, Kercha, Bule Hora, and Shakisso, which is where this lot is from.
+Coffees that are classified as ‘Gujis’, originate from the districts of Adoola Redi, Uraga, Kercha, Bule Hora, and Shakisso, which is where this lot is from.

 VARIETY

-This coffee is mostly made up of local landrace varieties Kurume and Wolisho.
+This coffee includes a large percentage of local landrace varieties Kurume and Wolisho, along with other JARC varieties.

 For many years, most Ethiopian coffees have been described as being a mix of cultivated and wild varieties, referred to as “heirloom varieties.”
 This is a term that is all-encompassing and used by many actors in the coffee industry to generally categorise Ethiopian coffee varieties that are from native forest origins.
-Whilst “heirloom” describes many of the varieties found in Ethiopia, it is also a bit simplistic and does not acknowledge the varieties that are already locally recognised and purposely cultivated, or those that have been specifically developed and widely distributed by the Jimma Agricultural Research Centre (JARC).
+Whilst this describes many of the varieties found in Ethiopia, it does not fully acknowledge the varieties that are already locally recognised and cultivated, or those that have been specifically developed and widely distributed by the Jimma Agricultural Research Centre (JARC).

 PROCESSING

-After sorting, the coffee cherries are then pulped to remove the fruit and skin and graded by weight; heavier beans are of superior quality and deliver a sweeter cup.
-After grading, the parchment-covered coffee is soaked in tanks of clean water for 36–48 hours to remove the mucilage (sticky fruit pulp) by allowing it to ferment and detach from the coffee.
+After sorting, the coffee cherries were then pulped within six to eight hours of harvesting, to remove the fruit and skin, and graded by weight; heavier beans are of superior quality and deliver a sweeter cup.
+After grading, the parchment-covered coffee was soaked in tanks of clean water for 36–48 hours to remove the mucilage (sticky fruit pulp) by allowing it to ferment and detach from the coffee.

-The coffee is then re-washed and graded again by density in washing channels and soaked in clean water for 12 hours.
-While doing this, mill workers keep a close eye on the clarity of the water being used (and replace it with fresh water as necessary), and check the parchment manually to feel how much mucilage is left on the seeds.
-As the texture of the washed seeds changes, and millworkers notice slightly more traction, parchment is just about ready to be dried.
+The coffee was then re-washed and graded again by density in washing channels and soaked in clean water for 12 hours.
+While doing this, mill workers kept a close eye on the clarity of the water being used (and replaced it with fresh water as necessary), and checked the parchment manually to feel how much mucilage was left on the seeds.
+As the texture of the washed seeds changed, and millworkers notice slightly more traction, parchment was just about ready to be dried.

-The coffee is then dried for 10–12 days on raised African drying beds, firstly under cover (for around 3–5 hours) and then subsequently in the sun.
-Whilst drying, the coffee is carefully hand-sorted, and any defects are removed.
-It is also turned regularly to ensure that it dries evenly and consistently.
-At midday, the coffee is covered to protect it from full sun.
-It is also covered overnight to prevent damage from morning dew.
-Once the coffee is dry and has reached its desired humidity, it is rested in parchment until it is ready for milling and export.
+The coffee was then dried on raised drying beds and under a parabolic shade net for 5-7 days depending on weather conditions.
+Whilst drying, the coffee was carefully hand-sorted, and defects were removed.
+It was also turned regularly to ensure that it dried evenly and consistently.
+Once the coffee was dry and had reached its desired humidity, it was rested in parchment until it was ready for milling and export.

 HOW THIS COFFEE WAS SOURCED